 Cost Of Wood For Your Routed Wood Sign

 The cost of wood for your routed wood signs varies on the local economies.
 You can go to your local hardware stores and get your wood there.
-This is a a very viable option.
+This is a very viable option.
 Your cost will be calculated by a standard cost per piece of wood.
 However, you will be limited on your availability if you want exotic wood.

 If you want more of a milled wood (typically thicker) and more selection of wood for your routed signs you will need to search out a great wood supplier.
 The biggest difference in buying at a mill versus buying at your local hardware store is you will be purchasing by Board Feet (BF).

 There are many mills in the local area if you look and you can work with the mill to get great deals on wood.
-If you are wanting a good base price guide for wood I recommend you visit the link below to “The Lumber Store Of North Carolina – Lumber Prices” for not only as a reference but for considering a purchase.
+If you are wanting a good base price guide for wood I recommend you visit the link below to “The Lumber Store Of North Carolina – Lumber Prices” not only as a reference but for considering a purchase.

 Storing Wood For Your Routed Wood Signs And Weather Environment

 Storing your wood for your routed wood signs is key to success.
-As mentioned above if your wood is warped it provides challenges to routing you wood sign.
+As mentioned above if your wood is warped it provides challenges to routing your wood sign.
 I wanted to provide some information regarding this as it is very important.

 - Cut you lumber in lengths which are manageable for your space

 - Stack your wood with separators at even lengths to best support the wood